-- the requirements of the Agvet Code and the Agvet Code Regulations
+- requirements of the Agvet Code and the Agvet Code Regulations

-- the principles and processes of risk management provided in the risk standard AS/NZS ISO 31000:2009
+- principles and processes of risk management provided in the risk standard AS/NZS ISO 31000:2009

-- the evidence available to us in relation to the risk.
+- evidence available to us in relation to the risk.

 - In determining an application (or doing other things) under the Agvet Code or the Agvet Code Regulations, we will balance the risks we identify with granting the application against the purpose of the application, the opportunities that may arise from granting the application, the extent to which the risk can be mitigated by imposing conditions on the grant, and the practicability and cost of adopting particular risk mitigation measures.